 Lessons

 Managing DNS properly — MX records, SPF, DKIM — turned out to be the most educational part.
-I also got comfortable with Route 53 for domain management, which came up again in every project that followed.
+Route 53 became my standard for domain management and came up in every project that followed.
 The migration succeeded; I now have separate production and test domains, and my parents still get their forwarded emails.

 Diagram